Weizeny/VpetFoodUpdater/README.md

 Food Price =
 (((Exp / 3 + Strength / 5 + StrengthFood / 2 + StrengthDrink / 2 + Feeling / 5) / 3)-10) x PriceMultiplier + BottomPrice

-	(3)Whether you want to modify the Food which is OP/overload/overpower/too low.(Only when Food Price > 0) !
+	(3)Whether you want to modify the Food which is OP/overload/overpower/too low.(Only when Original Food Price > 0) !
 		Enter 【No】 to modify the OP Food.

-	(4) Whether you want to add a Random Number into BottomPrice & Whether you want to modify while FoodPrice < 0.
+	(4) Whether you want to add a Random Number into BottomPrice & Whether you want to modify while Original FoodPrice < 0.
 		Enter【11】 to add both functions.
 (All option: 【00】, 【01】,【11】,【10】).
 	Random Number is create by rolling two twenty sided dice (2D20).
 Rolling consequence as below: